dgpetrie/draft-petrie-vcon/draft-petrie-vcon.md

 * body: "String"
 * encoding: "String"

-Alterativelly, as defined in [Externally Referenced Files](#externally-referenced-files) url, alg and signature MAY be included:
+Alternatively, as defined in [Externally Referenced Files](#externally-referenced-files) url, alg and signature MAY be included:

 * url: "String"
 * alg: "String"